 Paul M. Sweezy, pictured on the right on the cover of one of his books, refused to testify about the content of a university guest lecture, prompting a New Hampshire attorney general investigating his associations to succesfully have him cited for contempt and sentenced to a jail term.
 The U.S. Supreme Court overturned the action in the case Sweezy v.
-New Hampshire, upholding academic freedom and free speech and putting limits around how far a state could go in investigating a citizen for engaging in subversive behavior.
-Sweezy was a Marxian economist.
+New Hampshire (1957), upholding First Amendment academic freedom and free speech and putting limits around how far a state could go in investigating a citizen for engaging in subversive behavior.

 In Sweezy v.
 New Hampshire, 354 U.S. 234 (1957), the Supreme Court ruled that the New Hampshire attorney general had gone too far in conducting an investigation on behalf of the state legislature into the beliefs and associations of University of New Hampshire professor Paul M. Sweezy, who was suspected of being engaged in subversive behavior.